Hyperbolic Sliced-Wasserstein via Geodesic and Horospherical Projections: Hyperbolic Sliced-Wasserstein Distances

 \subsection{Hyperbolic Sliced-Wasserstein}

-\textbf{With geodesic projections.} In this part, we focus on the Lorentz model as it is more practical to derive the different formulae.
-Note however, that it would be also possible to derive them on the Poincaré ball and that the results should be equivalent.
+\textbf{With geodesic projections.} We discuss here the results in the Lorentz model, but we can also obtain all the results in the Poincaré ball.
+Let $v\in T_{x^0}\cap S^d$ and $\mathcal{G}^v = \{\exp_{x^0}(tv),\ t\in\mathbb{R}\}$ a geodesic passing through $x^0$.
+As a first generalization of the sliced-Wasserstein distance on hyperbolic spaces, we propose to use the geodesic projection $\Tilde{P}^v$, which projects points on $\mathcal{G}^v$ following the shortest path (geodesics), and which is defined as

-As a first generalization of the sliced-Wasserstein distance on hyperbolic space, we follow \citep{bonet2022spherical} and use the geodesic projection on the geodesics.
-More precisely, denoting $\mathcal{G}$ a geodesic passing through the origin $x^0$, the geodesic projection $P^\mathcal{G}$ is obtained as
+We report in Appendix \ref{appendix:geod_proj} the closed-form formulas on both the Lorentz model and the Poincaré ball.
+Here, we are mostly interested into the coordinate on $\mathbb{R}$, which can be obtained either by computing $t^v\circ \Tilde{P}^v$, or as